Who is at Fault?

 It is very important then to determine if your state follows a pure comparative, contributory negligence, or a modified comparative negligence scheme (I will explain all of them here).

-The first step in determining fault is to analyze each single element of negligence for each driver.
+The first step for determining fault is to analyze each single element of negligence for each driver.

 Follow the links below to determine who is at fault for this particular accident.
 The analysis for the accident above is the same analysis that will apply to your specific situation.